gobuffalo/docs/templates/docs/cookies.md

 <%= h1("Cookies") %>

-An HTTP cookie is a small piece of data that a server sends to the user's web brower.
+An HTTP cookie is a small piece of data that a server sends to the user's web browser.
 The browser can store this data and send it back to the same server, even after the browser restart (unlike a [browser session](/en/docs/sessions)).

 (HTTP) cookies are commonly used to save users state (like whether the user logged-in).
 See [https://golang.org/pkg/net/http/#Cookie](https://golang.org/pkg/net/http/#Cookie) for more information on cookies in Go.